jonnonz1/nz-statute-book/acts/public/2003/intellectual-disability-compulsory-care-and-rehabilitation-act-2003.md

   (a) a provision of this Act prevails over a provision of the Protection of Personal and Property Rights Act 1988; and (b) a power or other form of authority conferred under this Act prevails over a power or other form of authority conferred under that Act.

-### 138 Orders under Children, Young Persons, and Their Families Act 1989
+### 138 Orders under Oranga Tamariki Act 1989
-An order made under the Children, Young Persons, and Their Families Act 1989 in respect of a child or young person does not stop the application of the provisions of this Act to that child or young person.
+An order made under the Oranga Tamariki Act 1989 in respect of a child or young person does not stop the application of the provisions of this Act to that child or young person.

 ### 139 Certain orders under Criminal Procedure (Mentally Impaired Persons) Act 2003 prevail over orders under this Act
 (1) If a person becomes subject to an order under section 38(2)﻿(c) or section 44(1) of the Criminal Procedure (Mentally Impaired Persons) Act 2003, any order under this Act in respect of that person is suspended during the currency of that order under the Criminal Procedure (Mentally Impaired Persons) Act 2003.